-Labor driver shortages and high turnover within certain sectors such as long-haul trucking are likely to increase cost and reduce reliability.
-Trucking companies are responding by improving driver conditions such as reducing the time a driver spends away from home to attract more workers, but ongoing growth in trucking will continue to make this a challenge.
-Trucking companies will continue to have to find innovative and effective incentives to hire and retain drivers in the years ahead.
+Labor driver shortages and high turnover within certain sectors, such as long-haul trucking, are likely to increase cost and reduce reliability.
+Trucking companies are responding by improving driver conditions, such as reducing the time a driver spends away from home to attract more workers, but ongoing growth in trucking will make this a continued challenge.
+The need for trucking companies to find innovative and effective incentives to hire and retain drivers will continue in the years ahead.